Md-Tanvir-Ahamed-Shanto/inkquiries-backend/src/docs/notification-system.md

 ## Overview

-The notification system provides a comprehensive solution for sending and managing notifications to users in the Inkquiries Tattoo platform.
+The notification system provides a comprehensive solution for sending and managing notifications to users in the Inkquiries platform.
 It supports multiple notification types and delivery channels, with user-configurable preferences.

 ## Models